This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 Perhaps you're reading this and share similar life experiences to mine, consequently perceiving That Arena Rock Show as something of a watered down recapitulation, akin to Disney on Ice, or a Vegas nostalgia act.
 No offense to the headliner, but 80s rock & roll wasn't as slickly polished and contrived as that.
 It was grimy, soiled, and smutty; it actually stunk, in an olfactory sense.
 It seemed like I was constantly searching for a laundromat.
 It also itched and burned.
 Hot showers helped with that, and penicillin stopped the burning.
 At one point everyone in my band had shaved their pubic hair.

-When grunge finally exploded full force, enveloping the scene and killing rock & roll as I had known it, I found myself stranded on Manhattan Island, struggling to maintain a toehold, living hand to mouth, sleeping on sofas.
-Nobody cared anymore that I could play Paganini's Caprice No. 24.
-For a time I lived at the Chelsea Hotel on 23rd Street.
-There was a period of about a week when every day I walked down the block to the Chelsea Cinema to watch the matinee showing of Wayne's World over and over again, sitting all by myself in that dark theater.
-It was escapism.
-Through the world of Wayne and Garth I was clinging to the past, crawling back into the 80s rock & roll womb, knowing that something had drastically changed — that it was in fact already over.
+After grunge exploded full force, burying the rock & roll scene as I had known it, I found myself struggling to maintain a toehold on Manhattan Island.
+Nobody gave a fuck that I could play Paganini's Caprice No. 24, and playing anything like that on a guitar with a pointy headstock was absolutely verboten.
+I lived hand to mouth, sleeping on friend's sofas, in hostels, at the McBurney YMCA, and for several months at the Chelsea Hotel on 23rd Street.
+There was a week when every day I walked down the block, past Chelsea Guitars, to watch the matinee showing of Wayne's World .
+I sat all by myself in that dark theater, indulging in escapism.
+Through the fictional world of Wayne and Garth, and I was clinging to the past, crawling back into the 80s rock & roll womb, knowing that something had drastically changed — that it was in fact already over.
 "The Nothing" had devoured my world.

 I had become friends with Kate Pierson, who lived in the neighborhood.
 She was such a sweet, kind soul with a beautiful smile.
 Despite her contrived and caricaturist appearances on MTV, there was no artifice in Kate.
 We spent a lot of time talking about music.
-She suggested taking me on the road with the B-52s, but I declined, knowing there were important things I still had to learn where I was.
+She suggested taking me on the road with the B-52s, but I declined, knowing that there were vitally important lessons I still had to learn in NYC, which was a crucible whose severe trials and outlandish experiences could forge the raw slag of a human being into a more purified form.

 A psychotherapist named Dan Bloom had become a mentor of sorts, helping to guide my, until that point, autodidactic education.
 He brought Wagner, Richard Strauss, and Nietzsche to my attention.
 He also introduced me to Mann's novella Tonio Kröger, which had an inestimable impact upon me, planting a seed in my head about the concept of the artist and self creation.

-Around this time my beloved Charvel Model 1 was stolen.
-I bought an Epiphone Les Paul at a pawn shop in Chelsea, then a short time later had to sell it back to the same shop for rent money.
-That particular Korean LP was an exemplary instrument, and I was compelled to continue this cycle of buying it and then selling it back, until I finally moved out of the neighborhood and the temptation to reacquire it was removed.
+At this time my Charvel Model 1 was stolen.
+I bought a MIK Epiphone Les Paul at a pawn shop in Chelsea.
+A short time later had to sell it back to the shop for rent money.
+I repeated this cycle of buying and selling, until I finally moved out of the neighborhood and the temptation to reacquire that guitar was removed.

-Another friend was a young woman named Bridget Marks.
-She had appeared in a layout in Playboy Magazine and was studying philosophy at university.
-She was an intimidating beauty with a big brain to match her other outsized assets.
-I saw Bridget as something of a female analog of myself, in that her brain and body were a perverted contradiction, a vulgar combination of the intellectual and physical awkwardly instantiated in a single human form.
-Bridget too had spent much time in Hollywood and was the girlfriend of aging actor Tony Curtis — or at least she posed as such on the red carpet and at high profile events.
-I believe it was some kind of arranged thing.
-One afternoon, after Bridget and I had hung out in the Village, we went back to my apartment.
-I had moved out of the Chelsea Hotel into a one bedroom flat near University Place, where I devoured stacks of books purchased down the street from The Strand while auditing philosophy courses at NYU.
-This beautiful woman sat next to me on my bed and thumbed through a portfolio of promo photos I had put together.
-I had no aspiration for those pics other than a means of promoting myself as a musician.
-However, I had recently been photographed for an advertising campaign for a new gym, which I thought of as an amusing lark.
-The idea of using my image as a means of making my way in the world was an inconceivable thing to me.
-I felt the warmth of Bridget's curvaceous thigh against mine.
+Another friend was a woman named Bridget Marks who had appeared in Playboy, was studying philosophy at Columbia, and whose father was professor.
+Bridget was an exquisite beauty with a big brain that matched her other outsized assets.
+I perceived her as female analog of myself, a vulgar, perverted combination of the intellectual and physical, both awkwardly instantiated in a single human form.
+She too had spent time in Hollywood and was the girlfriend of aging actor Tony Curtis — or at least she posed as his companion at red carpet events.
+I believe it was an arranged thing.
+One afternoon, after we'd hung out in the Village, Bridget and I went back to my apartment near University Place, where I was devouring stacks of books purchased from The Strand, attacking the history of Western thought from Heraclitus to Foucault as ferociously as I had formerly taken on the guitar.
+The single incident when I seduced a woman to get something I needed was with a professor at NYU, which allowed me to audit courses on Hegel's Phenonmenolgy of Spirit.
+I deeply resented having to do this, as many of my friends were alumni of Horace Mann, The Crossroads School in L.A., Tisch, The New School, and other such institutions, for whom admission to such places of higher learning was a birthright.
+My access to understanding German Idealism was by alternate means.
+Bridget sat next to me on my bed, thumbing through a portfolio of photos I used as to promote myself as a musician.
+I had recently modeled for an advertising campaign of an exclusive private training facility near Union Square Park, though I saw that as nothing more than an amusing lark.
+The idea of using my body as a means of earning a living was still an inconceivable thing.
+I looked down upon it contemptuously, as something people who lacked any real skill or intellect resorted to.
+As we flipped through the pages I felt the warmth of Bridget's thigh against mine.
 Maybe she was testing me . . . maybe I was testing her.
 There was probably an unconscious sizing up of the compatibility of our bloodlines occurring, as Schopenhauer had written about in Die Welt als Wille und Vorstellung.
 I felt like the purity of my soul was being measured, my capacity to dominate the physical with the mental.
 Bridget and I somehow cancelled each other out.
 A less intelligent and perceptive woman may have misinterpreted the cool self restraint I demonstrated as an indication that I was gay — though I think not in the case of Bridget.
 I had passed the test of a real world Bene Gesserit.
 Though she was lovely to behold, it was Bridget's mind, perspective, and insights that I was most interested in.
 Though we were the same age, she knew things far beyond my keen, how the real world worked and how the game was played.
-Bridgette suggested that I might do better to use my visual assets to advance myself.
+Bridget suggested that I might do better to use my visual assets to advance myself.

-Years later Mrs TMC and I bumped into Bridgette on the sidewalk on the Upper East Side of Manhattan.
-I hadn't seen her in nearly two decades, that is, other than on page 6 of The New York Post, where the drama of her socialite life was frequently written about.
+Years later Mrs TMC and I bumped into Bridget on the sidewalk on the Upper East Side of Manhattan while we were walking out of Elaine Kaufmann's restaurant and commenting about how sloppy Jack Nicholson looked.
+I hadn't seen Bridget in nearly two decades, that is, other than on page 6 of The New York Post, where the drama of her socialite life was frequently written about.
 We recognized each other instantly.
 Two things were very amusing about that encounter.
 First, the way these two Ladies politely sized each other up, like a pair of seasoned gunfighters.
 Second, that Bridget and Suzi shared almost identical measurements.

 My friend Bridget.

-Around the same time I remember having a conversation, in between sets of shoulder presses at David Barton's Gym on 15th Street and 6th Ave, with another friend, who was giving me advice similar to Bridget's.
-He was encouraging me to sign on to a Chippendales style male dance review he wanted to put together.
-I made a hard pass on Vin Diesel's business proposal, choosing instead to spend my free time studying Heidegger, along with the considerable propaedeutics such an undertaking implies.
-I was coming around to the idea of using my image as a means of progressing myself, though I was adamant that I would never be put in a position where I was degraded.
+During the time when I first knew Bridget, I recall having a conversation while training shoulders with a co-worker at David Barton's Gym on 15th Street and 6th Ave.
+Vin Diesel was giving me advice similar to Bridget's.
+Vin always wore an unzipped sweat shirt with the hood pulled over his head, had a baritone voice, shoulders about four foot wide, was superhumanly strong, and appeared possessed while training.
+A lot of people were frightened by him, but for some reason he liked me, we'd sometimes train together, and he'd give me a ride to the East Village in his Jeep to see a beautiful Swedish girl with waist length blond hair I was involved with.
+Vin always made a Tex Avery Big Bad Wolf face whenever she was around, and I still wonder if they ever screwed around.
+Vin wanted me to sign on to a Chippendales style male dance review he was putting together, where we'd be oiled up, wearing chains, amongst other absurd theatrics.
+It sounded incredibly cheesy to me.
+I made a hard pass on Vin's business proposal, choosing instead to spend my time studying Heidegger, along with the considerable propaedeutics such an undertaking implies.
+I was contemplating using my image as a means of progressing myself, though I was adamant that I would never be put in a position where I was degraded.
 Not then, not now, not ever.
+There were plenty of opportunities to have advanced myself while working at Barton's Gym, which at that time was equivalent to what Studio 54 was in the 70s, with all of fashionable society flocking there, and it was well known that many of the trainer's were also high dollar gigolos.
 My real regret about having known Vin back then wasn't that I didn't sign on to his male dancer thing, but rather that we never played Dungeons & Dragons.

-As I have previously relayed, in the past I have been exposed to similar sexual advances, harassment, offers, lewd innuendos, and requests for physical contact, though never so severe as what I experienced from the Hickory stalker.
-There was always a moral and legal boundary that others dared not cross.
-The stalker had no such restraints.
-Though I've had many woman who made such advances on me, the majority of the sexual predation I've experienced in my life has come from gay men.
-While I’m tempted to compare the Hickory stalker to a lustful old fag, upon honest reflection, I realize that this would be a grave and undeserving insult to horny gay men everywhere.
+In the past I have been exposed to unwanted sexual advances, harassment, lewd innuendos, and requests for physical contact, though never anything so severe and bizarre as what the stalker directed at me.
+There were boundaries of morality, legality, and sanity which everyone else dared not cross.
+The stalker had no such inhibitions.
+Though many woman have made such unwanted sexual advances, the majority of such attention has come from gay men.
+Gay men have always been attracted to me.
+Just a couple years ago, while playing a gig in the beer garden at Lowes Food in Hickory, a latino man standing next to me at the bar whispered a lewd proposition in my ear.
+I politely declined, and he went away.
+While I’m tempted to compare the Hickory stalker to a lustful fag, upon honest reflection, I realize that this would be a grave and undeserving insult to horny gay men everywhere.
 I have much affection and sympathy for gay men, many of whom have been respectful and kind to me in my life, showing me a fundamental graciousness I have seldom experienced from other segments of society.
 I’ve had many gay friends, coworkers, clients, and once even a roommate.
 I'm a straight man who has vacationed on Fire Island and Mykonos; I've attended The White Party in NYC; and I've worked in professions and environments dominated by gay men.
 Yet even within those contexts I never experienced the kind of unrelenting and fanatical sexual advances that the stalker directed at me.
+A sane, conscientious person does not continue pursuing a romance once the object of their affection makes it absolutely clear they're not interested.
+A reasonable person recognizes that no matter how ardently they may lust after someone, if it’s not going to happen there are other fish in the sea.
+I'm sure that the man who propositioned me at Lowes Food just moved on to his next prospect.
+Only stalkers continue pursuit after they've repeatedly been told "No!"
 I've only brought horny, old, ugly gay men into this because it's the only analog to the stalker I have at my disposal.
-The difference between the two was that while men, both straight or gay, fundamentally want the same thing, which is sex, the stalker was also a psychological pervert whose desires had as as much to do with power and control as they did with sexual gratification.
-She wanted to degrade and humiliate Mrs TMC.
+The difference between gay men and the stalker is that while the former just wanted sex, the stalker was also a psychological pervert whose desires had as as much to do with power and control as they did with sexual gratification.
+Every gay man I've ever rebuffed showed me that which the stalker could not, which was respect for my wishes and for my basic dignity.

 "I have always depended on the kindness of strangers."
 Blanche DuBois in A Streetcar Named Desire

-That quote rings true for me.
-I have always been lucky in my life in that some stranger has always appeared, at just the right time, to provide me with the opportunity, connection, or situation to get me to where I was struggling to be, geographically, culturally, intellectually, spiritually, even financially.
-This was almost always done gratis.
-It got to the point that I had come to trust in this providence, even believing that I must somehow be charmed.
-Having had the experience of being alone, thousands of miles from home, my motorcycle broke down on the side of the road in the desert, and still having a stranger stop and be a good samaritan, proved my luck to my own satisfaction.
-Yet my luck ran out when I met the stalker.
-The stalker's deceitful stratagems, motives, and desires were singularly perverted, twisted, immoral, and devious.
-When I met her I was, metaphorically speaking, "broke down on the side of the road in the desert," traversing a very bad patch of road in my life.
-The stalker, finding me in that compromised situation, chose to abuse, torment, exploit, harass, and sexually assault me.
+I've always been lucky in that a stranger had always appeared at the right moment, providing the opportunity, connection, or situation needed to get me to where I was striving to be, either geographically, culturally, intellectually, spiritually, or financially.
+This was always done gratis.
+I reciprocated by helping people whenever it was in power to do so.
+I trusted in this providence, coming to believe I was charmed.
+Having had the experience of having my Harley broke down on the side of the road in the remote desert thousands of miles from home, and still having a stranger appear help me, proved this kismet to my satisfaction.
+Yet my luck ran out when I met the stalker, a monster whose deceitful motives and stratagems were singularly perverted.
+When I met her I was, metaphorically, "broke down on the side of the road in the desert," traversing a rough patch of road.
+This twisted, immoral, devious person, upon finding me in that compromised situation, used my misfortune and disadvantage as an opportunity to harass, sexually assault, and terrorize me.

 THE BARRACUDA